 Staten Island Cab-driver, Bipin Raj, picks up a passenger, mistakes her for a movie star, but tells her that his brother, Vikram Raj, is a very well-known Bollywood mega-star with millions ...
 See full summary »

-In the spirit of "Of Mice and Men," John Leguizamo stars in his most dramatic role to date as Seymour, a mentally challenged young man living in New York.
+Seymour is a mentally challenged young man living in New York.
 Seymour's happy New York Knicks fan existence comes to a tragic end after he witnesses the assassination of his mother, a ...
 See full summary »

 On a winter day in a southside Queens high school, events collide and six students are suddenly in an armed standoff with the NYPD.
 At the school, classrooms freeze, teachers come and go, resources are scant.
 When a popular teacher is suspended, a few students protest.
 Jackson, a new security guard, gets tough.
 In a scuffle, Jackson's wounded with his own gun and a student takes him hostage.
 A few kids join in, for various reasons.
 An ineffective policewoman tries to mediate as the police plan an assault, the kids demand improvements to the school, the media pick up the story, and Jackson turns sympathetic.
 But are too many forces in motion for the students to stay in control?
 Written by

 1 of 2 people found this review helpful.

 Was this review helpful to you?